DigitalHarborFoundation/FlexEval/README.md

 FlexEval is a tool for designing custom metrics, completion functions, and LLM-graded rubrics for evaluating the behavior of LLM-powered systems.

+We describe this in more detail in our paper, located in the root of the repo.

 ## Why?

 _To make evaluations easier for LLM-powered systems._